junga-com/bg-core/readme.md

 Name                 Enabled
 upgradeSoftware      activated
 ```
 This is particularly powerful when a central user directory is used to administer users and group membership.
 If a user is put in the `upgradeSoftware` group, they would be able to run `sudo apt upgrade` on any host where this plugin is activated.
-The plugin actually introduces a family of group names like `upgradeSoftware-<hostGroup>` where <hostGroup> is either a specific hostname or a tagname that is included in the /etc/tags file on one or more hosts.
+The plugin actually introduces a family of group names like `upgradeSoftware-<hostGroup>` where `<hostGroup>` is either a specific hostname or a tagname that is included in the /etc/tags file on one or more hosts.
 This allows us to grant this permission to a single host or an group of hosts.

+Privilege is required to change the RBACPermission plugins or to change the hostname or the /etc/tags file so unprivileged users are bound by this system.

-## Access Control
+#### Access Control

-The RBACPermission plugin is part of a comprehesive access control system for linux administration. bgsudo is another component.
+The RBACPermission plugin is part of a comprehensive access control system for linux administration. bgsudo and oob_getRequiredUserAndGroup are other parts of that system.

 Inside a script you can use bgsudo on a particular command.
-It is a wrapper over sudo which adds the capability to pass it a list of resources that will be accessed for writing (-w), reading (-r) or creating/deleting (-c) and it results in the command being executed in the least privileged way that allows the specified access.
-If the user already has the required permissions, it runs the command without sudo.
-If the user has already been escalated to root (by running the script with sudo, for example) but the loggged in user has the required permission, it uses sudo -u<loguser> to de-escalate privilege back from root to the <loguser>.
+It is a wrapper over sudo which adds the capability to decide what privilege is required to run the command and use `sudo -u<user>` to run the command with least privileges possible.

+At the top level script you can define a function oob_getRequiredUserAndGroup() which will cause the entire script to be re-invoked if necessary with `sudo -u<user>` to make sure its running at the intended privilege level.

+These two mechanisms both result in the script being able to execute privileged commands but they do it in ways that are profoundly different in terms of how you administer the rights of users.

+The bgsudo method results in a script that has no privilege but is only for convenience because the user executing it must be authorized to use sudo for the privileged actions that the script performs.
+That means that the user could accomplish a similar outcome by running the same commands (or slightly modified commands) as the script would have ran.

+The oob_getRequiredUserAndGroup() method, on the other hand, authorizes the script to do things that the user executing it would not otherwise be able to do.
+Say a script named 'foo' modifies a system file.
+If a user has sudo privilege to run 'foo' as root or another privileged user, they are able to perform the action that 'foo' performs but they must use 'foo' to do it because if they try to execute the same commands that 'foo' does, they will find that they do not have the required privilege to modify that system file.

+A software package can provide commands using the oob_getRequiredUserAndGroup() method and RBACPermission plugins that allow those commands to be run with privilege.
+Then a central user administration system such as an LDAP server can assign fine grained permissions to users.

-## Collect Plugins
+#### Collect Plugins

 ```bash
 $ cat plugins/osBase.Collect